-The mission of the Center for Veterans and Veteran Family Services is to support veteran scholars and eligible family members' success in postsecondary education by coordinating services to address their academic, financial, physical, and social needs.
+The mission of the Gacioch Center for Veterans is to support veteran scholars and eligible family members' success in postsecondary education by coordinating services to address their academic, financial, physical, and social needs.
 As a designated Military Friendly School and a participant in the Yellow Ribbon Program, Daemen College is committed to providing the best possible service to the men and women who have served our country.
 We recognize that the transition from military service to civilian life, including the rigors of pursuing a college degree, can be challenging - not only for students themselves but for their loved ones.
-The Center for Veterans and Veteran Family Services is staffed with a full-time director and peer advisors who provide assistance with the admissions process, financial information, academic support and advice, and liaison with other campus offices, including services for students with special needs.
+The Gacioch Center for Veterans is supported by the assistant director of transfer and veterans admissions, the veterans/dependents liaison, veterans/dependents advisor and certification officer, and veterans peer advisor who provide assistance with the admissions process, financial information, academic support and advice, and liaison with other campus offices, including services for students with special needs.
 The Center can also help students navigate Veterans Administration and other community resources available to veterans and their families.
 A dedicated veteran student lounge provides a comfortable and welcoming environment for study and conversation.